cinderella/bosh-example/README.md

 # bosh-example (in progress) #

 This example will walk through the steps necessary to use BOSH with Cinderella.
-This is not to be meant to be an example of a best practice but instead is a proof of concept to illustrate Cinderella's capabilities.
+This is not a best practice but instead is a proof of concept to illustrate Cinderella's EC2 capabilities.

 ## What is BOSH? ##